 ❓ What is Sambal Oelek?

-Sambal Oelek [sometimes spelled sambel oelek] is a spicy chili sauce or paste that hails from Indonesia.
+Sambal Oelek is a spicy chili sauce or paste that comes from Indonesia.
 The word Sambal is an Indonesian loanword of Javanese origin (sambel).
 It is made from a mixture of chili peppers, along with secondary ingredients such as shrimp paste, garlic, ginger, shallot, scallion, palm sugar, and lime juice.

-The name "sambal oelek" comes from the Javanese phrase "oelek [or ulek] sambal," which means "to pound or to grind".
-The traditional way of making Sambal Oelek involves grinding fresh chili peppers with a mortar and pestle until they form a smooth paste.
+The name "sambal oelek" comes from the Javanese phrase "oelek [or ulek] sambal," which means "to pound or to grind."
+The traditional way of making Sambal Oelek involves grinding fresh chili peppers.
+You grind them with a mortar and pestle until they become a smooth paste.

 It is a versatile condiment that can be used in various dishes.
 One of the most popular recipes using this chili paste is Nasi Goreng, an Indonesian fried rice dish.